clairedavid/intro_to_ml/week2/NN2_init.md

 &nbsp;

-Both Xavier and LeCun methods are for differentiable activation function.
-The following method is for non-differentiable activation function like ReLU.
+Both Xavier and LeCun methods are for differentiable activation functions.
+The following method is for non-differentiable activation functions like ReLU.

 ### He Weight Initialization